aiidateam/aiida-registry/README.md

 This is the official registry of AiiDA plugins, available at http://github.com/aiidateam/aiida-registry

+To browse the plugins graphically without reading directly the JSON, you can use [the automatically-compiled page](http://aiidateam.github.io/aiida-registry).

 If you are starting developing a new plugin or already have one, please register it here.
 It is a good idea to register your plugin as soon as you have a